prandeamus/timonel-py/Protocol.md

 ## Summary
 These are notes to assist implementation; they are not definitive.

+Upcoming - in the 1.6 release, all two-byte addresses will become little-endian throughout (see discussion in the main timonel project).

 | Command  | T0 | T1       | T2       |    | R0 | R1                 | R2 |
 |----------|----|----------|----------|----|----|--------------------|----|
 | NO_OP    | 00 |          |          |    | FF |                    |    |